 Note that when you set 4K, you cannot use 4:3, only 16:9 is available.
 I don’t rely on the O3 for 4K recording, I much prefer to get the best flying experience in the goggles, so I normally go with 2.7K/100 (or just 1080p/100 if you want to save SD card space in the O3 AU).

-To enable it, simply swipe down, and select the Enhanced Display icon.
+Enable Enhanced Display to improve the viewing experience in various lighting conditions.
+To enable it, swipe down and select the Enhanced Display icon.

 The larger the bandwidth, the better the image quality.
 So go with 40MHz whenever you can.
 But when flying with other people it’s better to choose a lower bandwidth which causes less interference and it allows more people to fly together.
 When using 40MHz, the maximum channel available is reduced from 7 to 3 (in FCC mode).

-In a nutshell, for the V2 goggles owners, the O3 Air Unit is definitely a worthy upgrade from the Vista and original Air Unit.
-Image is better, signal penetration is better, 4K onboard recording and image stabilization are simply stunning.
-It’s worth the extra money IMO over the original Air Unit and Vista.
-(Although installing the O3 in existing frame can be a pain!)
+When it comes to signal performance, the O3 Air Unit definitely stands out as a significant upgrade over the Vista and original Air Unit.
+The image quality is noticeably better, with improved signal penetration and impressive 4K onboard recording with image stabilization.
+In my opinion, the extra cost is worth it compared to the original Air Unit and Vista.
+However, it should be noted that installing the O3 in an existing frame can be a bit of a challenge.

 Comfort and User Experience